History of the National Hockey League on television: 2020s

 ESPN also confirmed that Spanish language coverage of the NHL would air on ESPN Deportes; Kenneth Garay, and Eitán Benezra will be the main play-by-play commentators while Carlos Rossell and Antonio Valle contribute analysis and color commentary.
 Rigoberto Plascencia was later added as another play-by-play announcer.

-For the 2021–22 season, ESPN aired 18 games (billed as ESPN Hockey Night),while 75 exclusive national games per season would be streamed exclusively on ESPN+.
-For the 2021–22 season, most of these games (billed as ESPN+ Hockey Night) aired on Tuesday and Thursday nights, with selected games on Friday nights.
+For the 2021–22 season, ESPN aired 18 games under ESPN Hockey Night, while 75 exclusive national games per season would be streamed exclusively on ESPN+.
+For the 2021–22 season, most of these games under ESPN+ Hockey Night aired on Tuesday and Thursday nights, with select Friday night games.
 These games will also be available to Hulu subscribers.
 ESPN's first broadcasts were an opening night doubleheader, with the Pittsburgh Penguins at the defending Stanley Cup champions Tampa Bay Lightning, and the Seattle Kraken at the Vegas Golden Knights in the Kraken's first regular-season game in franchise history.

 For the 2022–23 season, out-of-market games on ESPN+–which did not carry any specific branding in the inaugural season–were branded as "NHL Power Play on ESPN+".
-ESPN (35)/ESPN2 (1) aired 36 games (billed as ESPN Hockey Night), while ABC aired 14 games under the ABC Hockey Saturday package, which will consist of 4 doubleheaders and one late-season tripleheader beginning the weekend after the All-Star break.
+ESPN (35)/ESPN2 (1) aired 36 games, under ESPN Hockey Night, while ABC aired 14 games under the ABC Hockey Saturday package, which will consist of 4 doubleheaders and one late-season tripleheader beginning the weekend after the All-Star break.

 On April 27, 2021, Turner Sports agreed to a seven-year deal with the National Hockey League to broadcast at least 72 games nationally on TNT and TBS beginning with the 2021–22 NHL season;